Slide 1 of 15

 Rebounderz, Rohnert Park: The Indoor Trampoline Park and Family Fun Center is open to the public.
-Families can come by and enjoy the indoor playground area, bottles of water, free wifi and free electricity to recharge cell phones.
+The three story play structure for kids 10 and under is free, in addition to free bottles of water, free wifi and free electricity to recharge cell phones for wildfire victims.
 The center is offering discounts on the trampolines and ninja warrior course.
-Doors are open until 8:00 p.m., Wednesday, October 11 and will then reopen at 11 a.m. on Thursday, October 12.
+Open Tuesday 11:00 a.m. - 8:00 p.m., Wednesday and Thursday 2:00 p.m. - 8:00 p.m., Friday 11:00 a.m. - 11:00 p.m.
 More information on Facebook.
 555 Rohnert Park Expy West, Rohnert Park.

 Families can enjoy the indoor playground area, free water, wifi and electricity to recharge cell phones at Rebounderz in Rohnert Park.

 The Schoolbox Project, Northern California Volleyball Association (NCVA) and Matrix Parent Network + Resources Center have launched Project Skylane, offering a family friendly space at the NCVA facility in Santa Rosa.
 Open Monday through Friday, 9:30am - 3:00pm, the 11,000 sq. ft indoor space has padded flooring, three volleyball courts, basketball hoops, bathrooms, and water.
 There are also volunteers to support children and parents in need, including trauma-informed specialists, mental health professionals, special educators, occupational therapists, medical staff, behaviorists, and other compassionate community members.
 Project Skylane is accepting donations, and looking for volunteers.
 5621 Skylane Blvd, Santa Rosa 95403.